“It’s Ruining the Whole Aesthetic”: Internet Relates as Johannesburg Influencer Vlogs Water Shortage

 The water shortage has many residents experiencing temporary outages since Rand Water began its planned maintenance on Saturday, 13 December 2025, Business Day reported.

-Siyamthanda posted her video on 16 December 2025, in which the online audience got a glimpse of her chic home.
+Siyamthanda posted her video on 16 December 2025, where the online audience got a glimpse of her chic home.
 In the clip, she showed herself using a plastic tub of boiled water to bathe before receiving her groceries through Checkers' delivery service, Checkers Sixty60.

 The water she stored in a large bucket was added to a kettle, which she then boiled to use to wash the dishes.
 The video showcased that while influencers often portray a life of glitz and glam, they, too, are affected by everyday struggles.